nicocrm/aqueduct-sync/README.md

  * upsert(record): create or update a record, based on the record key (or composite key)
     - this can be a partial update: only the fields that are specified should be updated
     - return a promise to an object with properties "inserted" and "updated" set to number of records affected respectively
- * update(record, identifier): update a record using a local identifier
+ * update(record, identifierOrQuery): update a record using a local identifier
     - local identifier can be either the id passed with a local update message, or a selection query (an object of field: value), or it can be blank (in which case the selector should be extracted from the record)
     - this can update multiple records